hannahji01/ProT_GAN/README.md

 ## How to Run
 To run this project, we recommend using Google Colab with access to GPUs.

-The file, ProT_GAN.ipynb includes the model architecture, training, and evaluation components.
+The file, ProT-GAN.ipynb includes the model architecture, training, and evaluation components.

 The following steps outline how to run the code: